 - 40 liters of water

 Basically, these are our little mighty warriors.
-Once they are released into the food waste, they'll do much of the heavy-lifting for us–chewing the food, breaking it down into smaller pieces & eliminating the smelly smell for us.
+Once they are released into the food waste, they'll do much of the heavy-lifting for us–chewing the food, breaking it down into smaller pieces & reducing the smelly smell for us.
 Thus, also making the foods last longer in the acidic environment that they've created.

 Wheat bran, rice bran or rice water really helps in activating these guys.
 Anything with a good amount of starch will do.
 The sugar or molasses will be the food for the microbes & helps keep the fermentation process going.
 If you can't find molasses around your area, sugar cane juice or other types of sugar is also fine.

 In the first week, remember to open the lid slightly to let off some CO2 gas, a by-product of this fermentation.
 Then, you can let it sit there & take out some food for the BSF larvae anytime you see fit.

 Some people use the foods when it's about 10 days old.
 You can let it soak for longer.
 You may see some white film or fuzz at the top surface & this is completely normal.
 It won't harm the food source.
 In simple words, this is like pickles.
 When you like it, you can take it out for consumption.
 The foods won't spoil if kept in these conditions.